Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

-\textbf{iFSIS Results.} In Tab.\ref{tab:ifsis}, we first adapt Mask2Former to the iFSIS setting as our baseline by replacing the fully-connected classifier with a cosine similarity classifier as in iMTFA~\cite{ganea2021incremental} and fine-tune both CAL and the class head with all other parameters frozen after base training.
-A problem arises here that the class-specific CAL needs to be fine-tuned to allow novel class learning.
-However, without access to base class samples, CAL will quickly overfit and suffer from catastrophic forgetting.
-Adding our Class Enhanced Base Knowledge Distillation Loss will easily address this issue and achieves comparable results to the recent SoTAs.
-Similar loss has also been proposed in Incremental-DETR~\cite{dong2022incremental}, but our method is simpler yet equally effective.
-Detailed ablation of different losses and classifiers are presented in supplementary materials.
+\textbf{iFSIS Results.} In Tab.~\ref{tab:ifsis}, we first adapt Mask2Former to the iFSIS setting as our baseline by replacing the fully connected classifier with a cosine similarity classifier, as in iMTFA~\cite{ganea2021incremental}, and fine-tuning both CAL and the class head while keeping all other parameters frozen after base training.
+A challenge arises as the class-specific CAL needs fine-tuning to enable novel class learning.
+However, without access to base class samples, CAL may overfit and experience catastrophic forgetting.
+Introducing our Class Enhanced Base Knowledge Distillation Loss addresses this issue and achieves results comparable to recent state-of-the-art methods.
+Incremental-DETR~\cite{dong2022incremental} proposes a similar loss, but our approach is simpler and equally effective.